+Work with a partner.
 ASK: What data do we need to make a risk determination?

 Re-examine Representation #3, the Venn diagram illustrating Risk of Disaster (Handout 1A Terminology and Representation).
-Consider the data that we have already collected and analyzed and consider what other new data we still need in order to determine risk for your designated area.
+Consider the data that we have already collected and analyzed and consider what other new data we still need in order to determine risk.
+You might revisit the chart on page 1-8.